What if there was a way to start investing in real estate with no initial capital?

 One of the worst things about it is that it can be hard to find someone to buy it.
 Since you're not really selling the property, you'll need to find someone who is willing to pay the higher asking price for the contract to buy the house from you.
 It can be hard to do this, especially when the real estate market is slow.

-Real estate investing software like Realeflow gives you tools to find and connect with investors, which will give you a leg up on your competitors.
+Realeflow's marketing tools like direct mail and email marketing gives you tools to find and connect with investors, which will give you a leg up on your competitors.

 4. Payouts aren’t as big as traditional real estate investing.